cloudiator/java-rest-client/docs/NewPlatform.md

 # NewPlatform

+Repesents a new PaaS provider to be created
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **name** | **String** | Human-readable name |